-The Churchill Island heritage farm is an island within an island that’s only accessible via a single lane wooden bridge across Western Port Bay which is within the protected zone of Churchill island marine national park.
+The Churchill Island heritage farm is completely separated from Phillip Island that is only accessible via a single lane wooden bridge across Western Port Bay.

 To give you an idea of what to expect, picture being greeted by Cape Barren geese everywhere blocking the road ahead, driving past green pastures of Highland cows – the type that have become famous on Instagram.

 The heritage listed buildings and farm house on site make this the place of the first European garden in Victoria and make customers step back in time to a bygone era.

 Take a guided tour through the historic farm and restored cottages dating back to the 1860’s and a homestead from 1872.

-Explore the Churchill Island cafe and have a vegetarian or vegan cake with a delish coffee, whilst enjoying the picturesque views or walk around the 50 hectare island in less than an hour.
+Explore the Churchill Island cafe and have a vegetarian or vegan cake with a delish coffee, whilst enjoying the picturesque views or walk around the 50 hectare island.

 Location: 246 Samuel Amess drive, Churchill Island 3925 VIC